Horton Mill Community Primary School

 For safety purposes, please ensure your child is not wearing any jewellery.

-On their birthday they can come to school in their own clothes, but due to allergies we wouldn't suggest bringing in any food treats such as cake or sweets.
+On their birthday they can come to school in their own clothes, but due to allergies please do not bring in any food treats such as cake or sweets.

 Where do I drop off and pick up my child?